syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## Migration from Microsoft Office Automation to Essential DocIO

-### Mail Merge
+### Mail merge

-The Mail Merge feature can be used to generate reports and letters in MS Word.
+The Mail merge feature can be used to generate reports and letters in Microsoft Word.
 The following code examples show how to generate an employee report from an MDB data source by using Office Automation and DocIO.

 Using Microsoft Office Automation

-Office Automation performs the Mail Merge by executing a SQL query on the Word document.
-The output of the Mail Merge can be sent to a new Word document.
+Office Automation performs the Mail merge by executing a SQL query on the Word document.
+The output of the Mail merge can be sent to a new Word document.
 Alternatively, it can be sent to a printer, a fax machine, or forwarded to an e-mail address.

 {% tabs %}